tgirke/tgirke.github.io/positions.md

 your CV, statement of research interests and names of at least three references to Thomas Girke (thomas.girke@ucr.edu).

+### Web Application Programmer

+Development of web services for data science research applications that will be deployed in the cloud using Amazon Web Services (AWS) and/or Google Cloud Platform (GCP).
+Includes design of relational databases, big data processing on Linux-based high-performance computing (HPC) systems and web development with Django/Python.
+Position is tightly integrated into a large team of researchers working in diverse areas.
+MINIMUM REQUIREMENTS: At least 3 years of professional experience in the following areas: (a) programming in Python, JavaScript and related technologies, such as HTML and CSS; (b) programming under Linux OSs including bash programming; (c) web service development under Django and/or similar web development platforms; (d) social coding and version control system such as GitHub.
+OTHER ESSENTIAL EXPERIENCE: Minimum of 2 years of professional experience with (a) open source SQL databases such as PostgreSQL; (b) cloud platforms including Amazon Web Services (AWS) and/or Google Cloud Platform (GCP); (c) configuration and administration of web servers using Apache or similar.
+To apply for this position, please follow the instructions on iRecruit [here](https://goo.gl/7LfHhW).

 ## Filled Positions